 - 14.1 Continue to advocate at the state and federal levels for increased revenue for transportation systems, particularly a statewide 10-cent per gallon gasoline tax increase, provided the entire HURF revenue stream is constitutionally protected from diversion.
-This can occur by direct legislative enactment or b} the State Legislature referring the question of a tax increase and constitutional protection to the voters. - 14.2 In November of any year, place before the voters a bond authorization that includes projects and programs whose primary purpose is economic development, job creation and increasing the community's wealth, as well as funds for road repair and rehabilitation. - 14.3 Continue to make property tax reductions available to expanding or new primary employers or export- based employers as an economic incentive for expansion or relocation. - 14.4 The County should actively pursue alternative revenue sources for the County General Fund to support County justice and law enforcement functions; and in doing so, strive to reduce the COUNTY'S primary property tax rate closer to the statewide average for counties. - 14.5 Continue with the development of the Pima Prospers Comprehensive Plan Update and ensure it is complementary to the 2015 through 2017 Economic Development Plan. - 14.6 Pima County will work cooperatively with area jurisdictions on complementary economic development strategies, including employment retention and expansion, workforce development, infrastructure development, international trade and tourism. - 14.7 The County will convene quarterly economic development coordination meetings with the jurisdictions and stakeholders such as Sun Corridor, Inc., area chambers of commerce, and others who have an interest in and focus on economic development.
-The purpose of these meetings will be to share information and to determine how best to coordinate regional activities related to economic development. - 14.8 The County will advance economic development activities in coordination and consultation with Cochise, Pinal, Santa Cruz and Yuma Counties.
+This can occur by direct legislative enactment or by the State Legislature referring the question of a tax increase and constitutional protection to the voters. - 14.2 Continue to make property tax reductions available to expanding or new primary employers or export-based employers as an economic incentive for expansion or relocation. - 14.3 Actively pursue alternative revenue sources for the County General Fund to support County justice and law enforcement functions; and in doing so, strive to reduce the County's primary property tax rate closer to the statewide average for counties. - 14.4 Continue implementation of Pima Prospers, along with Pima County's Economic Development Plan. - 14.5 Work cooperatively with area jurisdictions on complementary economic development strategies, including employment retention and expansion, workforce development, infrastructure development, international trade and tourism. - 14.6 Convene quarterly economic development coordination meetings with the jurisdictions and stakeholders such as Sun Corridor Inc., area chambers of commerce, and others who have an interest in and focus on economic development.
+The purpose of these meetings will be to share information and to determine how best to coordinate regional activities related to economic development. - 14.7 Advance economic development activities in coordination and consultation with Cochise, Pinal and Santa Cruz Counties.